 The more industrialized the US became, the more forest grew back after the massive log-off of the pre-industrial expansion of the country.
 (In the early part of the 20th century we had a lot less forest than we do now.)

-Low energy, scarce energy, is first factor of a formula leading to deaths of billions of people over the next century.
+Low or scarce energy is the first factor of a formula leading to deaths of billions of people over the next century.
 So here’s a simple mantra even leftists can understand: Low Energy Kills Billions.
-It will not only kill billions, low-energy will destroy the very environment the eco-luddites hope to protect.
+It will not only kill billions, a low-energy future will destroy the very environment the eco-luddites hope to protect.

 What happens to forests when five billion or more people need wood to cook every night?
 What happens to flora and fauna in low energy countries where people must forage to survive?
 What happens to rivers and streams with the sewage of five billion humans entering them untreated?
 What will the air be like with billions of cooking fires?

-Eco-luddism has potential to wipe billions of humans off the face of the planet while destroying the environment they purport to protect.
-I”ve been pointing that out for more than a couple decades.
-In the old days it was in discussions and arguments with people over bio-mass vs nuclear in the alt-science and sci-energy newsgroups on the usenet, and the past two years it has been here.
-I’ll be continuing this series of articles until such time as people begin to grasp and act on the real problem and not bogeymen designed to make people feel good while others die.
+Eco-luddism has potential to wipe billions of humans off the face of the planet while destroying the very environment the ecology activists purport to protect.
+Wingnut support for the fossil fuels that are killing us now has the potential to do the same.
+I’ve been pointing that out for more than a couple decades.
+In the old days it was in discussions and arguments with people over bio-mass vs nuclear in the alt-science and sci-energy newsgroups on the Usenet, and the past two years it has been here.
+I’ll be continuing this series of articles until such time as people begin to grasp and act on the real problem and not bogeymen designed to make some people feel good while others die.

 I ask that you gentle reader help me out with this.
-When you ask your ecology-minded friends these hard questions, do so kindly.
-The mission here is to convince, not confront – this stuff’s too important to fight over, so keep in mind always that their intentions are good but sincerely misguided.
+When you ask your ecology-minded or wingnut friends these hard questions, do so kindly.
+The mission here is to convince, not confront – this stuff’s too important to fight over, so keep in mind always that most people, left and right have good but sincerely misguided intentions.